Student Advising Center

 - Keep a record of your advisement and registrations.
 Get a planning sheet for your degree program: Associate of Arts, Associate of Science, Associate of Applied Science.

 - Discuss the difficulty level of the courses with your advisor and plan a registration that realistically fits your time, work schedule, and abilities.

 - Don’t be shy about what you don’t know; ask questions and get answers.

-- Discuss any academic trouble you have with your professor, your advisor, and the academic coach at your campus.
+- Discuss any academic trouble you have with the appropriate professor, your advisor, the faculty chairperson, or Academic Dean.